 "To be eligible to represent an institution in intercollegiate athletics competition, a student-athlete shall be enrolled in at least a minimum full-time program of studies, be in good academic standing and maintain progress toward a baccalaureate or equivalent degree."
-Exceptions to the minimum full-time enrollment requirement are granted for a student enrolled in the final term of the baccalaureate program (14.2.2.1.3), the final term before experiential learning (14.2.2.1.4), or in a graduate program full-time (14.2.2.1.4).
+Exceptions to the minimum full-time enrollment requirement are granted for a student enrolled in the final term of the baccalaureate program (14.2.2.1.3) or who is enrolled full-time in a graduate program (14.2.2.1.4).

-[Note: full-time enrollment is defined by the NCAA as 12 credits for undergraduate students and 6 hours for graduate students; progress-toward-degree is measured by NCAA and institutional standards.]
+[Note: full-time enrollment is defined by the NCAA as 12 credits for undergraduate students and 6 hours for graduate students; progress-toward-degree is measured by NCAA and institutional standards.
+See the "NCAA Rules for Athletes" section in the "Resources for Faculty Advisers" section of the on-line advising handbook.]